Andrew-F02/AF-DEAnalysis/README.md

 AF-DEAnalysis
 =====
-This is a Python script that takes an input directory of raw RNA read sample files from a dataset of two populations of S. cerevisiae, WT and snf2 knock-down, mapping them by aligning them to an annotated genome.
+This is a Python script that takes an input directory of raw RNA read FASTQ sample files from a given condition and maps the sample files by aligning them to an annotated genome.

 Programs
 =====